simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 If you have an Apple Watch and you already [replaced the build in WiFi card](/Guides/Replace-WLAN.md), you could enable authenticating as sudo with you Apple Watch using [pam-watch](https://github.com/biscuitehh/pam-watchid)

 1. Download the latest [ZIP file](https://github.com/biscuitehh/pam-watchid/archive/main.zip)
-2. Unzip, which by default creates a folder called pam-watchid-main
+2. Unzip, which by default creates a folder called pam-watchid-main.
 3. Open Terminal and install it:

    - `$ cd ~/Downloads/pam-watchid-main`